9dots/get-coding-curricula/3-5/grade-3-archived/lesson-plans/lesson-6/lesson.md

 ![slides-p1](./images/slides-p1.png)
 </note>

-- [ ] **Coder & Bot:** Have one coder and bot read and act out the code on the unplugged platform to check their work on each practice problem.
+- [ ] **Coder & Bot:** Have one Coder and Bot read and act out the code on the unplugged platform to check their work on each practice problem.

 > > "I need one student to be the Coder and read the sequence one line at a time.
 A second student will be the Bot and act it out on the foam tiles."